Madison County DUI Guide

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what you can expect:

-- Arrest & Field Sobriety Tests: Following a traffic stop, the officer will likely administer field sobriety tests (FSTs) and potentially a breathalyzer test.
+- Arrest & Field Sobriety Tests: Following a traffic stop by the Madison County Sheriff's Office or another law enforcement agency, the officer will likely administer field sobriety tests (FSTs) and potentially a breathalyzer test.
 If the officer has probable cause, you will be arrested.

 - Booking Process: The booking process involves fingerprinting, photographing, and recording your personal information.
 Your belongings will be inventoried and stored.